Schöningen: History

-In archaeology, Schöningen is famous for the Schöningen Spears, four ancient wooden spears found in an opencast mine near the town (Bamford & Henderson 2003).
+In archaeology, Schöningen is famous for the Schöningen Spears, four ancient wooden spears found in the "spear horizon" in an opencast mine near the town (Bamford & Henderson 2003).
 The spears are about 400,000 years old (Klein.
 2005. p114), making them the world's oldest human-made wooden artifacts, as well as the oldest weapons, ever found.
 Three of them were probably manufactured as projectile weapons, because the weight and tapered point is at the front of the spear making it fly straight in flight, similar to the design of a modern javelin.
 The fourth spear is shorter with points at both ends and is thought to be a thrusting spear or a throwing stick (Bamford & Henderson 2003).
 They were found in combination with the remains of about 20 wild horses, whose bones contain numerous butchery marks, including one pelvis that still had a spear sticking out of it.
 This is considered proof that early humans were active hunters with specialized tool kits.
 The spears are currently on display at the paläon visitor centre, opened in 2013.

-The 300.000 year-old nearly entire remains of a female straight-tusked elephant were revealed by University of Tübingen researchers and the Senckenberg Centre for Human Evolution in May in 2020.
-According to the archaeozoologist Ivo Verheijen, 6.8 tones older skeleton with battered teeth had a shoulder height of about 3.2 metres.
-Researchers also uncovered two long bones and 30 small flint flakes that were used as tools for knapping among the elephant bones.
+The 300,000-year-old, nearly entire remains of a female straight-tusked elephant were revealed by University of Tübingen researchers and the Senckenberg Centre for Human Evolution in May 2020.
+According to the archaeozoologist Ivo Verheijen, the 6.8-ton skeleton had battered teeth and a shoulder height of about 3.2 metres.
+Researchers also uncovered two long bones and thirty small flint flakes that were used as tools for knapping among the elephant bones.